 pp. 365-69, not pp. 365-369

 A Digital Object Identifier (DOI) is used to locate and identify an online source.
 While URLs may change or web pages might be edited or updated, a DOI is permanent and therefore more useful in a source citation.

-- Use a DOI (digital object identifier) whenever possible, otherwise use a URL.
+- Use a DOI (digital object identifier) whenever possible.
+Otherwise use a permalink or URL.

-- As either one will be the last part of your citation, place a period after the DOI (note that this period is not part of the DOI or URL).
+- As either one will be the last part of your citation, place a period after the DOI or URL.
+(Note that this period is not part of the DOI or URL.)